arkonki/webmail/README.md

 #### 2. Production Mode (Locally)

 This method mimics how your application would run on a production server.
-It's the best way to test the final, built version of the app.

 -   **Build and Start the Application**
     ```bash